V-Ravishankar23/circleci-trial-checklist/README.md

 ## &#9744; Install the CircleCI CLI
-The CircleCI CLI allows you to run CircleCI actions locally, such as valitating your config file, running local builds, and operating on Orbs.
+The CircleCI CLI allows you to run CircleCI actions locally, such as validating your config file, running local builds, and operating on Orbs.
 Visit [this documentation](https://circleci.com/docs/2.0/local-cli/#section=configuration) for instructions on installing and using the CircleCI CLI.

 ## &#9744; Read our docs